-Recurring payments, also known as subscription payments or automatic payments, are transactions that occur on a repetitive basis, typically at regular intervals.
-The frequency of these payments can be daily, weekly, monthly, quarterly, semi-annual, or annual, depending on the terms of the agreement.
-The concept is most commonly used in subscription-based business models, such as utilities, streaming services, digital content providers, and Software-as-a-Service (SaaS) companies.
+Recurring payments – also known as recurring subscription payments, automatic payments, or subscription billing – are transactions that occur on a repetitive basis at regular intervals.
+The frequency can be daily, weekly, monthly, quarterly, semi-annual, or annual, depending on the agreement between business and customer.

-The efficiency and convenience of recurring payments
+Types of recurring payments

 Automated billing removes the necessity for manual labour and sending payment reminders to customers, which saves time and resources better used elsewhere.